-Course Title Level 1 Engineering (Mechanical) Level 1 Geography Level 1 Health Entry Successful completion of a Year 10 technology option or by interview with HELA.
-Open Successful completion of Year 10 Health Qualification NCEA Level 1 NCEA Level 1 NCEA Level 1 Assessment Industry standards competency based 20 credits internally assessed By Achievement Standards 13 credits internally assessed 8 credits externally assessed By Achievement Standards 16 credits internally assessed 4 credits externally assessed Content Students need to complete theory booklets and practical projects demonstrating the following: Knowledge of safety procedures in mechanical engineering Basic engineering workshop skills Simple measuring Ability to select, use and care for engineering hand tools, marking out equipment and dimensional measuring equipment Automotive activities There will be a fee to cover the cost of take home materials used by the student on this course (additional projects may incur additional material costs).
-Extreme natural events (volcanic eruptions or tropical cyclones) Sustainable use of an environment focusing on tourism at the Poor Knights Islands Skills - mapping, graphing and valuing Direct research Contemporary issues Global study There will be 1-2 local field trips.
-Students will Take action to improve/change personal wellbeing Demonstrate understanding of interpersonal skills Describe strategies for making health enhancing decisions in drug related situations Demonstrate strategies for promoting positive sexuality Demonstrate understanding of ways in which well-being can change Contact Mr M. North Mr T. Baker Mr B. Alison
+Course Title Level 1 Digital Technologies Level 1 Drama Level 1 Engineering (Mechanical) Entry Those who did Y10 digital technologies will be given priority.
+Students with an interest in Acting, Performing and Creating drama.
+Successful completion of a Year 10 technology option or by interview with HoD.
+Qualification NCEA Level 1 NCEA Level 1 NCEA Level 1 Assessment By Achievement Standards 10 credits internally assessed 10 credits externally assessed 10 credits internally assessed Up to 10 credits externally assessed Industry standards competency based • 22 credits internally assessed Content Create a computer program Develop a digital technologies outcome Demonstrate understanding of usability in human computer interfaces Design a digital technological outcome Explore the function of Theatre Aotearoa Participate in creative strategies to create a drama Apply drama techniques to perform a scripted role for an audience Respond to a drama performance Students need to complete theory booklets and practical projects demonstrating the following: • Knowledge of safety procedures in mechanical engineering • Basic engineering workshop skills • Simple measuring • Ability to select, use and care for engineering hand tools, marking out equipment and dimensional measuring equipment • Fabrication activities There will be a fee to cover the cost of take home materials used by the student on this course (additional projects may incur additional material costs).
+Contact Mr L. Dainty Mrs K. Reynolds Mr L. Dainty